 How Much Money Do You Need to Start an M1 Finance Account?

 M1 Finance has account minimums you’ll need to meet and maintain to avoid paying any fees on the platform.

 - Taxable investment accounts: you need to have at least $100 in your account balance to avoid the fees charged by the platform.
-In fact, if you open an account and make an initial deposit of at least $1,000, you’ll get a free sign up bonus to get you started on your investing journey.
+In fact, if you open an account and make a qualifying minimum initial deposit, you’ll get a free sign up bonus to get you started on your investing journey.
 (You can also learn how to get free stocks from M1 Finance and other investing apps).